PhineasLau/cs50-progress/week-4/week-4.md

 #### If we use %c instead then it will only print out the first character H. We can then add *(string+1) to print out the next character, as string is an address, and * means go to address to get the value.
 Normally we shouldn't use *string to print full sequences of characters as this means to go to that one address and only get a single character.
 The %s and without * before string to automatically print all characters before \0 is a special function to printf.
 #### The reason why you can compare integar type variables but not string variables would be because there is a variable for integar, a variable for an character but not for a string, so when you compare two strings, you are comparing two pointers, and pointers are numbers as address to the first character, so therefore two address will always be different, and what we actually wanted is to compare the value by the address one by one.

+## Memory allocation
+### When you declare two pointers being the same, for example two strings being the same, because pointers are address of memory, so when you declare them as same to each other, editing one pointer's pointing values also affect the other, such as declaring string 1 same as string 2, and the moment you edit string 1 it will also edits string 2 the same way.
+### To prevent this situation we can use mallco functions, by including headerfile <stdlib.h>